jclouds/jclouds-site/reference/configuration.md

 ## *NULL* Return values

-All API methods, either provider-specific or abstracti, must return _null_ when an requested object is not found.
+All API methods, either provider or API specific, must return _null_ when a requested object is not found.
-Throwing exceptions is only appropriate when there is a state problem, for example requesting an object from a container that does not exist is a state problem, and should throw an exception.
+Throwing exceptions is only appropriate when there is a state problem.
+For example, when requesting an object from a container that does not exist.